FHantke/brave-browser-wiki/Brave-Wallet-developer-information.md

 You can debug Dapps that aren't compatible with our wallet but do work with MetaMask by using a Proxy object.
 It may also be useful to add logging for the method name in `components/brave_wallet/renderer/brave_wallet_js_handler.cc`.

+Paste this into the console of the Dapp that isn't working:

 ```
 const handler = {
   get: function(target, prop, receiver) {